c0dejump/HawkScan/README.md

 This script use "WafW00f" to detect the WAF in the first step (https://github.com/EnableSecurity/wafw00f)

 This script use "Sublist3r" to scan subdomains (https://github.com/aboul3la/Sublist3r)

-This script use "waybacktool" to check in waybackmachine (https://github.com/Rhynorater/waybacktool)